K.O.B. Live: Singles

 "Los Infieles" is the first single.
 It was released on October 19, 2006.
 It peaked at number 4 on the Billboard Hot Latin Songs chart and at number 1 on the Billboard Tropical Airplay chart.
 A remix was made which featured Mexican singer Frankie J.

 "Mi Corazoncito" is the second single.
-It peaked at number 4 on the Billboard Hot Latin Songs chart and at number 1 on the Billboard Latin Rhythm and Tropical Airplay charts.
-The music video was released in 2007 and featured the Miss Universe 2003 pageant winner Amelia Vega.
+It peaked at number 7 on the Bubbling Under Hot 100, number 2 on the Billboard Hot Latin Songs chart and at number 1 on the Billboard Latin Rhythm and Tropical Airplay charts.
+The music video was released on April 3, 2007.
+It featured the Miss Universe 2003 pageant winner Amelia Vega.

 "El Perdedor" is the third single.
 It peaked at number 5 on the Billboard Hot Latin Songs chart and at number 1 on the Billboard Latin Rhythm and Tropical Airplay charts.
 The music video was released in 2008 and it featured highlights from the group's 2007 show at MSG.
 It was based on the concert film Kings of Bachata: Sold Out at Madison Square Garden.
 A remix was made which featured Puerto Rican singer and rapper Ken-Y.